Joseph Cogswell: Educator

 Returning to the United States in 1820, he was appointed professor of geology and mineralogy, and college librarian at Harvard.
 In 1823, having resigned his chair in Harvard, he, in connection with George Bancroft, the historian, established Round Hill School at Northampton, Massachusetts.
 The plan of the institution was novel, and based on an examination of the best English and German systems of education.
 After Bancroft's departure from the school in 1830, Cogswell continued the work.
 It was too much for him alone, and he closed the doors of the school in 1834.
 He then assumed the charge of a similar institution in Raleigh, North Carolina.
 This was the Episcopal Boys School, founded in 1833 by Bishop Levi Silliman Ives on the model of the Church Institute at Flushing, New York, a most successful school founded by William Augustus Muhlenberg (1796-1877) in 1828.
 Hence Ives and Cogswell intended to apply what had been learned about superlative instruction at both Flushing and Round Hill.
 Ill health and incompatibility with Southern culture led to Cogswell's resignation after only two years at Raleigh.
-The Boys School closed in 1838 but with the support of Duncan Cameron was reestablished in 1842 with the Reverend Aldert Smedes as Rector of the newly christened "St. Mary's College," a girls' school still thriving.
+The Boys School closed in 1838 but with the support of Duncan Cameron was reestablished in 1842 as a girls' school.
+The Reverend Aldert Smedes was appointed Rector of the newly christened "St. Mary's College," a girls' school still thriving.
+(Smedes's four sons went to Saint James School in Maryland.)